Wills, trusts and probate solicitors

 Planning for the future is just that – planning.
 It takes calm consideration and some hard thinking about what you really want to happen when you are no longer around to shape events.

-It’s also complicated, with different legal structures and interdependencies to take into account.
+Over years of working in this field, our Wills, Trusts and Estate solicitors have learned that every client has a different set of circumstances, and that no estate is quite as simple as it first appears.
+The factors to consider can be complicated, with different legal structures and interdependencies to take into account.
 Understanding each element and how it works for you as part of the whole is essential and it’s this expertise and holistic approach that characterise our approach.
-Over years of working in this field, we have learned that every client has a different set of circumstances, and that no estate is quite as simple as it first appears.

-At Morrisons, we provide a highly personalised service, drawing on expertise from around our firm, including our property, commercial law and tax planning specialists, to ensure that your plans for the future are robust and that all your concerns are taken into account.
+At Morrisons, our Wills, Trusts and Estate solicitors provide a highly personalised service, drawing on expertise from around our firm, including our property, commercial law and tax planning solicitors, to ensure that your plans for the future are robust and that all your concerns are taken into account.
 We will take you step-by-step through the process, supporting you along the way, so that you can be confident that your wishes are accurately captured and that your legacy is secure.

 We recognise that the discussions we have with you are sensitive and that they may involve addressing some difficult or uncomfortable issues, particularly around disability, mental capacity and complex or fragmented families.
 Many of our lawyers are members of the Society of Trust and Estate Practitioners (STEP), the worldwide professional body for the trust and estate profession, The Law Society Private Client section and the Chartered Institute of Taxation.
 Our team includes members of Solicitors for the Elderly and we are on MENCAP’s recommended list of solicitors, which specialise in advising on legal affairs for the disabled and vulnerable.